itsamrit/DSA/README.md

 🟢😊 c++ over python because, u need to explain what is array in commment instead directly write in cpp as vector
+      No multiple library , only bits
+      No priority queue hard.
+      Majority leetcode in cpp
+      mcq of coding round
+      public,protected, private already written

 🟢😊😒😒 Always always analyze the time complexity.
 If its 10^4 or 10^5, there is high chance it uses map or set nlogn